Iridium: Applications

-The main areas of use of iridium are electrodes for producing chlorine and other aggressive products, OLEDs, crucibles, catalysts (e.g. acetic acid), and ignition tips for spark plugs.
+Due to iridium's resistance to corrosion it has industrial applications.
+The main areas of use are electrodes for producing chlorine and other corrosive products, OLEDs, crucibles, catalysts (e.g. acetic acid), and ignition tips for spark plugs.

-Ir metal and alloys
+Metal and alloys

 Resistance to heat and corrosion are the bases for several uses of iridium and its alloys.

 Owing to its high melting point, hardness, and corrosion resistance, iridium is used to make crucibles.
 Such crucibles are used in the Czochralski process to produce oxide single-crystals (such as sapphires) for use in computer memory devices and in solid state lasers.
 The crystals, such as gadolinium gallium garnet and yttrium gallium garnet, are grown by melting pre-sintered charges of mixed oxides under oxidizing conditions at temperatures up to 2100 °C.

 Certain long-life aircraft engine parts are made of an iridium alloy, and an iridium–titanium alloy is used for deep-water pipes because of its corrosion resistance.
 Iridium is used for multi-pored spinnerets, through which a plastic polymer melt is extruded to form fibers, such as rayon.
 Osmium–iridium is used for compass bearings and for balances.

-Because of their resistance to arc erosion, iridium alloys are used by some manufacturers for electrical contacts for spark plugs, and iridium-based spark plugs are particularly used in aviation.
+Because of their resistance to arc erosion, iridium alloys are used by some manufacturers for the centre electrodes of spark plugs, and iridium-based spark plugs are particularly used in aviation.